 - information security – protecting parliamentary and personal data by making sure it's handled and shared appropriately.
 This includes accreditation of new technologies so that we only use secure and trusted equipment and software

 - data protection – complying with the Data Protection Act.
 This requires appropriate handling and security of personal data but also provides certain rights to individuals and gives them some control over their data

-One of the biggest challenges at the moment is the introduction of the General Data Protection Regulation (GDPR) which builds on the Data Protection Act.
+One of the biggest challenges at the moment is the introduction of the General Data Protection Regulation (GDPR) which builds on the foundation of the current Data Protection Act.
 It's the biggest change in privacy law in twenty years.

 This new legislation has important elements and enhancements that emphasise accountability and transparency and organisations will be required to demonstrate that they're compliant.
-It comes into effect in May 2018 and we're working hard to make sure that the House of Commons and MPs are compliant with the new rules.
+It comes into effect in May 2018 and we're working hard to make sure that the House of Commons and MPs are aware of the new rules.

-One of the major changes is the fine for personal data breaches, which will increase from £500k to roughly £17 million.
+One of the major changes is the increased fine for personal data breaches, which will increase from £500k to approximately £17 million.
 Here in IRIS, we need to prepare everyone for the changes.

 Some other important changes include: